-- Browsing space/square footage: Even as stores begin to reopen and the pandemic abates, health and safety will still remain a top priority for shoppers.
-Make sure that the space is big enough to allow shoppers to browse while keeping a distance.
+- Browsing space/square footage: Make sure that the space is big enough to allow shoppers to browse comfortably without bumping into other people.

 - Stock space: Visible inventory not on display can make even the largest spaces look cluttered, so make sure you have a storage area.
 Many spaces won’t have a back stockroom, so see if it’s possible to create a makeshift separation or partition using curtains or a room divider.
 This will make the space seem more professional and tidy.